tslamic/tslamic.github.io/_posts/2017-02-25-builders-and-required-params.md

 ---
 layout: post
 title: "Builders and Required Params"
-description: "How to handle builders with required parameters"
+subtitle: "How to handle builders with required parameters."
-tags: [Android, Java, Builder, Design Patterns]
+author: "Tadej"
+comments: true
 ---
 Ever since Effective Java 2 came out, the builder pattern became a defacto standard for instantiating objects with multiple parameters.